KopiasCsaba/ccp_audio_system_manual/for_technicians/notes_on_the_console.md

 ### Muting the stage

+Check the "Assign" section above on the image or on the console, and find the "STAGE ON" and "STAGE OFF" buttons.
+Pressing them will turn off or on most of the things on the stage.
+Also, when you press them, you need to confirm it on the display of the console.

 It is very important, to be able to quickly turn on/off the stage, because:

  * The microphones might feed back during preaching.